BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/02_1_Setting_Up_a_Bitcoin-Core_VPS_by_Hand.md

 Make sure your timezone is correct.

+You can find a list of possible timezones in `/usr/share/zoneinfo`.

 The following example sets your machine to the American west coast timezone:

 ```
 $ echo "America/Los_Angeles" > /etc/timezone
 $ cp /usr/share/zoneinfo/America/Los_Angeles /etc/localtime
 ```
+Afterward you can run `date` to ensure everything was set correctly

 ## Protecting Your VPS